OmarThinks/OmarThinks/README.md

 ## What am I doing now?
-Currently, I am unemployed.
-So, I am applying for work from home jobs.
+I am applying for jobs.
 And I am adding more skills.